Browser width is too narrow.

-OpenSIMPLY as a system simulation software can find application as:
+OpenSIMPLY as system modeling software can be applied as:

 Model verification, generally, is a big problem for any simulation tool and approach, it's a really very important thing.
 Who can guarantee that a model that cannot be tested using analytics really works as expected.
 So, model verification is presented in most examples of OpenSIMPLY tutorial.
 These examples are the simulation models of queueing theory both classical and complex systems.